 Occupations and Workforce

-Quogue is a decidedly white-collar village, with fully 90.86% of the workforce employed in white-collar jobs, well above the national average.
+Quogue is a decidedly white-collar village, with fully 88.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Quogue is a village of sales and office workers, managers and professionals.
-There are especially a lot of people living in Quogue who work in sales jobs (20.57%), office and administrative support (18.57%) and management occupations (18.29%).
+There are especially a lot of people living in Quogue who work in sales jobs (29.58%), management occupations (16.34%) and office and administrative support (13.80%).

-Telecommuters are a relatively large percentage of the workforce: 9.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Quogue telecommute to their jobs.
+Overall, about 10.12% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle